lepouya/progressive-mine-sweep/README.md

 - Implement innate gain and cost multipliers for resources
 - Auto wins/losses aren't counting
 - Turn revealNeighbors into a Board function
-- Automation to auto click first square on board